 A strategic decision was to ensure public ownership of the database to make the content available for everyone.
 Therefore NOBIL is financed and owned by Enova.

 NOBIL is built with non-proprietary software tools, includes detailed information about charging stations and receives and distributes real-time data.
 Key data, including practical and technical information, accessibility for users, type of connectors and charging capacity, map coordinates, and pictures, are available for the general public.
-The database will be continuously expanded as new charging stations are built.
-NOBIL covers the Norwegian charging infrastructure very well and includes around 1,400 charging stations with over 5,000 charging points, whereof 60 are fast chargers.
+The database is continuously updated as new charging stations are built.
+NOBIL covers the Norwegian charging infrastructure very well and includes around 2,500 charging stations with over 12,000 charging points.

 NOBIL's role is to gather information and communicate it effectively to third parties.
 NOBIL is not instrumental for operations (booking and payment), only for the collection and reporting of data.
 We do not interfere into the business of the operators and owners of the charging stations.